oktadev/spring-boot-microservices-example/OKTA.md

 </div>
 ```

 You’ll notice the `user$` variable in the HTML.
-In order to resolve this, you need to change your `AppComponent` so it extends `AuthPortComponent`.
+To resolve this, you need to change your `AppComponent`, so it extends
+`AuthPortComponent`.

 ```typescript
 import { AuthPortComponent } from 'angular-stormpath';